Mt. San Antonio College to UCSD

 Frequently Asked Questions

 No — UC San Diego does not participate in the UC Transfer Admission Guarantee (TAG) program.
 The six UC campuses that offer TAG are UC Davis, UC Irvine, UC Merced, UC Riverside, UC Santa Barbara, and UC Santa Cruz.
 Mt.
-SAC's Transfer Center offers TAG advising for those campuses, but UCSD admission is entirely competitive with no guarantee program.
+SAC students applying to UCSD Nursing should use the UC Transfer Admission Planner (TAP) at uctap.universityofcalifornia.edu to map out their coursework and signal their intent, even though it does not guarantee admission.

-Can I use IGETC to satisfy general education requirements when transferring from Mt.
-SAC to UC San Diego?
+Can I use IGETC when transferring from Mt.
+SAC to UCSD for Nursing?

 Explore More